How perceptive a character is of her surroundings may have dramaturgical relevance.

 That sounds self-evident, but all the elements needed to answer those three points amount to an awful lot of information.
 And at this stage, the audience or readers are not yet patient or forgiving, because they are not yet emotionally hooked.

 look at the who/what/where

-determine the two key events that the first section of a story must include
+determine the three key events that the first section of a story must include

 provide a checklist of all the elements the first part of a story requires